apache/flink/docs/streaming_guide.md

 ### Window/Batch operators

 Window and batch operators allow the user to execute function on slices or windows of the DataStream in a sliding fashion.
 If the stepsize for the slide is not defined then the window/batchsize is used as stepsize by default.
+The user can also use user defined timestamps for calculating time windows.

 When applied to grouped data streams the data stream is batched/windowed for different key values separately.